 Among all major Spanish cities, Tenerife is the one which attracts most tourists every year.
 But you can also find a job there.
 Find out how.

 If you aspire to a change of scenery and a different lifestyle, Tenerife can be the ideal destination for you.
-Located in the Canary Islands, Tenerife is essentially a tourist region.
-In fact, it attracts tourists and expatriates in large numbers every year due to its tourist infrastructure and its places of interest such as museums, monuments, national parks, beaches, etc. According to official statistics, some 5 million tourist arrivals have been registered as at December 2013.
+Located in the Canary Islands, Tenerife is mainly a tourist region.
+In fact, it attracts tourists and expatriates in large numbers every year due to its tourist infrastructure and its places of interest such as museums, monuments, national parks, beaches, etc. According to official statistics, some 5,3 million tourist arrivals have been recorded in 2015.

 Moving to Tenerife can be a pleasant experience, especially due to its inhabitants’ relaxed lifestyle and its sunny climate.
-But above all, you will have to find accommodation.
-And this should be quite easy as Tenerife has a wide range of accommodation options for all tastes.
+Moreover, Tenerife provides a wide range of accommodation for all tastes, as long as you know where you would like to settle.

 Good to know:

-Tenerife is the Canary Islands biggest island and its capital city is Santa Cruz de Tenerife which is divided into thirty municipalities, namely Adeje, Candelaria, La Guancha, Guía de Isora, Puerto de la Cruz, San Cristóbal de La Laguna, Los Silos, Tacoronte, etc.
+Tenerife is the biggest of the Canary Islands and its capital city is Santa Cruz de Tenerife which is divided into thirty municipalities, namely Adeje, Candelaria, La Guancha, Guía de Isora, Puerto de la Cruz, San Cristóbal de La Laguna, Los Silos, Tacoronte, etc.

 Santa Cruz de Tenerife, La Laguna, Bajamar Punta Hidalgo, Tacoronte, Puerto de la Cruz, as well as the North and South of the island are known to be the island's main tourist zones.
 In fact, most expats in Tenerife have settled in these regions.
 Hotels, tourism infrastructure and leisure activities are rather abundant there.